Sign In Register

 Healthcare Facilities14

-Garfield has an average annual temperature of 56°F (13°C).
+Garfield enjoys a temperate climate with an average annual temperature of 56°F (13°C).
 Winters average 32°F in January while summers reach 79°F in July.
-Annual precipitation is 27.2 inches.
-The area enjoys 326 sunny days per year.
+The area gets 326 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 27.2 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 2,071 feet.

 Temperature